Claire Thompson (ice hockey): College

-Professional career
+Professional

 Thompson was a full-time student at NYU School of Medicine during the 2022–23 PWHPA season, but participated in PWHPA and Team Canada events when she was able.
 Due to increasing demands of her second year of medical school during the inaugural PWHL season, she received a compassionate waiver exemption to play for New York, but was unable to sign a full-time contract since she was only available when she did not have academic obligations.
 She intended to sign a reserve contract with the club, but was unable to do so because she was on a student visa.
 Although she initially planned to remain in school the following year, she decided instead to declare for the 2024 PWHL Draft.

 At the draft, Thompson was selected third overall by PWHL Minnesota.
 Soon after, she signed a two-year contract with the club, now rebranded as the Minnesota Frost.
 During the 2024–25 season, in her rookie season, she recorded four goals and 14 assists in 30 games, and finished third in scoring by a defender.
 She also became the second player in league history to record four points in one game, in a 5–2 win over the Ottawa Charge on December 20, 2024.
 Following the season she was named a finalist for the PWHL Defender of the Year.

-During the league's expansion to eight teams ahead of the 2025–26 season, Thompson was left unprotected by the Frost and signed a one-year contract with PWHL Vancouver, becoming the first player to join the new club.
+During the league's expansion to eight teams ahead of the 2025–26 season, Thompson was left unprotected by the Frost and signed a one-year contract with the Vancouver Goldeneyes, becoming the first player to join the new club.
+On November 21, 2025, the Goldeneyes named Thompson as one of their alternate captains.

 International play

 In August 2019, Thompson was named to Canada's Under-22/Development Team for a three-game series against the United States in Lake Placid, New York.
 Thompson debuted for the Canada women's national ice hockey team in 2019 in a two-game series against the United States held in Pittsburgh, Pennsylvania.
 She was then selected to attend the 2020 Women's Hockey World Championships that were not held due to the COVID-19 pandemic.
 She was one of 28 players invited to Hockey Canada's Centralization Camp, which represents the selection process for the Canadian women's team that shall compete in Ice hockey at the 2022 Winter Olympics.

 On January 11, 2022, Thompson was named to Canada's 2022 Olympic team.
 Thompson finished with the highest plus-minus rating of the Olympic tournament with +23.

+On January 9, 2026, Thompson was named to Canada's roster to compete at the 2026 Winter Olympics in Italy.
+During the team's quarterfinal game against Germany, she scored Canada's second goal in the 16th minute helping lead Canada to a 5–1 win and advance to the semifinals.